wanghaisheng/responsive-landing-page-starter/content/blog/en/styling-web-components.md

 }
 ```

 Great!
 All your buttons can have the same color, but what about the button's font color?
 That would require another CSS variable.
-Want to match the border-radius?
+Want to match the border radius?
 Another variable.
 Border color?
 Yup, another variable.

 The number of variables can quickly increase the more a Web Component is customizable.
 It can also be very limiting because you only have what is made available by the Web Component author.